krish-mana/ceph/doc/dev/osd_internals/ec_overwrites.rst

 configurable per-pool at pool creation.
 N, M should be likewise be configurable at pool creation with sensible defaults.

+We need to handle online upgrade.
+I think the right answer is that the first overwrite to an object with an append only checksum removes the append only checksum and writes in whatever stripe checksums actually got written.
+The next deep scrub then writes out the full checksum omap entries.

 RADOS Client Acknowledgement Generation
 =======================================